jackrobertscott/authpack-client-190806/documents/api/Workspaces.md

 Options.

-- search `string?`: compared against name, workspacename, and email.
+- search `string?`: compared against name, code, and domains.
 - limit `number?`: maximum number of workspaces returned.
 - skip `number?`: skip this number of workspaces.
 - page `number?`: skip this number of workspaces multiplied by the limit.